 Regulations concerning small quantity generators are applicable to institutions or industries that generate between 100 and 1000 kilograms of hazardous waste per month.
 Generation at UAH may occasionally exceed 100 kilograms a month.
 Therefore UAH must comply fully with the regulations pertaining to small quantity generators.
 These regulations specify procedures and requirements for: 1) hazardous waste, identification, 2) shipping, 3) reporting, 4) accumulation time limits, 5) general sampling and waste analysis, 5) personnel training, 6) emergency contingency planning, and 7) record keeping.
-UAH is allowed to accumulate hazardous waste on-site for a maximum of 180 days as long as Small Quantity Generator status (100 - 1000kg/month of hazardous waste or <1kg/month of acutely hazardous waste, regulations pertaining to Large Quantity Generator status must be implemented to include an accumulation time limit of 90 days.
+UAH is allowed to accumulate hazardous waste on-site for a maximum of 180 days as long as Small Quantity Generator status (100 - 1000kg/month of hazardous waste or <1kg/month of acutely hazardous waste) is not exceeded.
+If at any time UAH produces more than 1000 kilograms per month of hazardous waste, regulations pertaining to Large Quantity Generator status must be implemented to include an accumulation time limit of 90 days.
 All waste must then be transported to a permitted off-site waste disposal facility for further treatment, disposal, or recycling.